-Information about how to make a complaint was displayed in the reception area.
+Information about how to make a complaint was available, upon request, from reception staff.
 There was a formal complaints policy describing how the practice handled formal and informal complaints from patients.
-There had been one, formal complaint recorded in the past year.
-This had been recorded, investigated and responded to in line with the practice policy.
-Complaints were reviewed at staff meetings to ensure that staff were aware of any changes or improvements that needed to be implemented as a result.
+There had not been any complaints recorded in the past year.